intel/ipmctl/README.md

 02.00.00.xxxx  (master_2_0 branch) is for Intel Optane Persistent Memory 200 Series (and is backwards compatible with 100 series)

-03.00.00.xxxx  (master_3_0 branch) is for Intel Optane Persistent Memory 300 Series (and is backwards compatible with both the 100 and 200 series
+03.00.00.xxxx  (master_3_0 branch) is the latest version and supports all series of Intel Optane Persistent Memory.

 **Note**: Branches may differ fundamentally.
 Please pay close attention to README.md of the respective branch.